By Jiye Son

 In collaboration with NYC SciComm, CUNY ASRC NanoFab, and NYC Futureworks, we had the pleasure of hosting a workshop featuring Dandan Zhu, the founding CEO of Dandan Global.
 As a seasoned headhunter, Dandan worked with life sciences venture capital firms, Fortune 500, and startups to connect talented employers with future employees.
 In this workshop, Dandan taught us her methodology on how to self-promote using personable sales skills and shared her perspective as a headhunter on the job search process.

-Dandan’s energy and charisma is positively contagious, and definitely inspired me to bring out my confidence to promote myself as an intelligent and charismatic scientist!
+Dandan’s energy and charisma are positively contagious, and definitely inspired me to bring out my confidence to promote myself as an intelligent and charismatic scientist!

 Here are some tips that I personally enjoyed: